startxfr/helm-repository/charts/example-php/README.md

 # STARTX helm : example-php

-This helm chart is used to create a deployment of a small an simple micro-service based on [php helm chart](https://startxfr.github.io/helm-repository/charts/php)
+This helm chart is used to create a deployment of a small PHP webserver based on [startx apache PHP image](https://quay.io/startx/php)

 ## Requirements and guidelines